KUBDatalab/R-api/episodes/danstat.Rmd

 :::::::::::::::::::::::::::::::::::::: questions

-- Is there an easier way to access Statistics Denmark
+- Is there an easier way to access Statistics Denmark?

 ::::::::::::::::::::::::::::::::::::::::::::::::